xwhiteout/open-source-music/README.md

 ### 🤝 Collaborate

 Browse through the existing song repertoire in the [music](music) directory and have a go to any of them.
-To do so, yo will have to create a `feature/` branch and request a pull to the _song starter_, more information below.
+To do so, yo will have to create a feature branch and request a pull to the _song starter_, more information below.

 ### 💬 Start a conversation